 • Not limited to basic advertising models:

-Unlike platforms with traditional or limited ad options, Titan OS offers advanced advertising formats like Homepage Ads and Instream Video Ads, leveraging first-party data to target audiences effectively while maintaining compliance with privacy regulations.
+Unlike platforms with traditional or limited ad options, Titan OS offers advanced advertising formats like Homepage Ads and Instream Video Ads.
+Titan Ads operates as the platform’s advertising marketplace, integrated directly into the OS.

 An expert point to consider

-This is underscored by Titan OS’s launch of Titan Ads, a marketplace that extends campaigns to over 30 million streaming households across Europe, combining exclusive data partnerships with major retailers like Currys and Boulanger.
+This is underscored by Titan OS’s launch of Titan Ads, a marketplace that extends campaigns to over 30 million streaming households across Europe.
+The offering includes retail partnerships with Currys in the UK and Nordics and Boulanger in France, which allows for retailer-linked audience targeting.

 What Titan operating system IS

-Titan is an innovative operating system built specifically for connected TVs with:
+The Titan OS TV operating system is innovative and built specifically for connected TVs with:

 • FAST channel integration:

-— Titan OS has introduced a unified search feature that aggregates FAST (Free Ad-Supported Streaming TV) and broadcast channels into one interface.
-This innovation aims to improve content discovery for viewers, streamlining the search process and boosting engagement.
+Titan OS has introduced a unified search feature that aggregates FAST (Free Ad-Supported Streaming TV) and broadcast channels into one interface.
+This innovation improves content discovery for viewers, streamlines the search process, and boosts engagement.

 • An expert point to consider

-The terminology of FAST channels vs. FAST/AVOD platforms can be confusing, so let’s clarify:
+The terminology around FAST channels vs. FAST/AVOD platforms can be confusing, so here’s a clear distinction.

-• FAST/AVOD Platforms: Combine live channels with a large library of ad-supported video-on-demand (AVOD) content.
+FAST/AVOD platforms combine live channels with a large library of ad-supported video-on-demand (AVOD) content.
 For example, Samsung TV Plus and Google TV focus more on a live TV experience, while Tubi services offer an expansive on-demand library.
-Despite differences, all are considered part of the broader FAST ecosystem because they offer free, ad-supported content.
-By integrating these distinctions into a unified search, Titan OS simplifies the viewing experience, offering users seamless access to both live and on-demand content.

 • Revenue sharing model:

-Titan OS aligns with TV manufacturers through a shared revenue strategy, leveraging recurring income streams from app transactions, targeted ads, and data-driven personalization.
+Titan OS aligns with TV manufacturers through a shared revenue strategy.
+It leverages recurring income streams from app transactions, targeted ads, and data-driven personalization.

 • Localized and global content:

-— The platform includes both global channels and region-specific feeds, enabling content distributors to reach diverse audiences with tailored offerings.
+The platform includes both global channels and region-specific feeds, which lets content distributors reach diverse audiences with tailored offerings.

 An expert point to consider